pro-gramming/Ansible_HA_Arch_Docker/README.md

 # Note:
 You need to manually run the docker-compose down after finishing the task.

+## Warning!!!!!
+This setup run the worker nodes as privileged containers, hence it is highly advisable to use this for self-testing needs only.

 Thanks!
 Have fun with playbooks :D .